readthedocs/readthedocs.org/docs/design.rst

 ------------

-Contributions should follow the :ref:`contributing-to-read-the-docs` guidelines where applicable -- ideally you'll create a pull request against the `Read the Docs Github project`_ from your forked repo and include a brief description of what you added / removed / changed, as well as an attached image (you can just take a screenshot and drop it into the PR creation form) of the effects of your changes.
+Contributions should follow the :ref:`contributing-to-read-the-docs` guidelines where applicable -- ideally you'll create a pull request against the `Read the Docs GitHub project`_ from your forked repo and include a brief description of what you added / removed / changed, as well as an attached image (you can just take a screenshot and drop it into the PR creation form) of the effects of your changes.